 Strategic Table Mix: Analyze your typical party sizes, create the right balance of 2-tops, 4-tops, and larger tables, and position tables to maximize comfort and capacity.

-Plan for seasonal adjustments with outdoor seating expansion in favorable weather, convertible spaces for different seasons, and layouts for seasonal business fluctuations.
+It is also important to plan for seasonal adjustments with outdoor seating expansion in favorable weather, convertible spaces for different seasons, and layouts for seasonal business fluctuations.

 Develop phased expansion plans, identify flexible areas that adapt to changing needs, and create modular design elements that can be reconfigured as your restaurant grows.